 Consulting the Dutch Commercial Register

 The Dutch Commercial Register contains information about registered businesses, foundations and associations.
-You can consult the Register or order products, such as KVK extracts, annual financial statements or corporate summaries.
-You can also request this information by telephone (0900 123 4567 as a cost of €0.70 per minute excl. normal telephone tariffs, the recorded menu message is in Dutch).
+You can consult the Register (in Dutch) or order products, such as KVK extracts, annual financial statements or corporate summaries.
+You can also request this information by telephone: dial +31 900 123 4567.
+This costs €0.70 per minute on top of your normal telephone charges.
+Tthe recorded menu message is in Dutch.

 Protecting your data with the non-mailing indicator